Have questions about Estonia’s Digital Nomad Visa? Read on for answers, including how it compares to e-Residency.

 E-Residency is therefore a great solution for digital nomads and other remote entrepreneurs who want to run a business without borders at low-cost and with minimal bureaucracy from wherever they are in the world.
 E-Residency provides no right of citizenship, residence or travel to Estonia or the EU.

-The DNV provides to eligible digital nomads a temporary basis to live and work remotely in Estonia for up to a year.
+The DNV provides eligible digital nomads with a temporary basis to live and work remotely in Estonia for up to a year.
 It is meant for people who can perform their work location-independently using telecommunications technologies and who work either: for an employer registered abroad, for their company registered abroad, or as a freelancer for clients mostly abroad.

 Staying in Estonia on the DNV does not give the right to obtain Estonian citizenship or permanent residency.
 The DNV is not a residence permit but a temporary stay.
 Standard Estonian Government visa rules and procedures apply in addition to proof of digital nomad eligibility.